 Even if, today, Rome’s power is no longer as

-preponderant in its visibility, rest assured that its influence has managed to
+preponderant visibility, rest assured that its influence has managed to

 traverse the ages: after having conquered lands by the sword, the Catholic